#

 Human Risk Management is fundamentally different from traditional security awareness tools.
 Old-school training often consists of a one-time, generic course that fails to create lasting behavioral change.
 HRM, in contrast, is a continuous cycle of measurement and intervention.
 It uses real data about how people act to deliver personalized guidance to those who need it most.
 The primary goal is to shift from a reactive security posture to a proactive one.
 Instead of just responding to incidents after they happen, an HRM platform helps you prevent security incidents before they can even start.

-The Enterprise Imperative for a Dedicated HRM Platform
+Why Your Enterprise Needs a Dedicated HRM Platform

 For large organizations, a dedicated HRM platform is no longer optional; it's a strategic imperative.
 Even with the most advanced technical defenses, human actions are behind 70% to 90% of all security breaches.
 This single point of failure represents a massive, unmanaged surface area for risk.
 Modern HRM platforms, like the one from Living Security, use AI to predict and prevent these incidents.
 As recognized in the latest Forrester Wave™ report, these systems are essential for managing new risks, including those introduced by AI agents operating within your enterprise systems, helping you stay ahead of threats before they become business problems.